 Various drugs are available to help prevent migraine headaches from occurring.
 In 2010, doctors began prescribing botulinum toxin (Botox) for this purpose.

-A 2013 analysis concluded that this therapy reduces monthly attacks by 50 percent or more in some people.
-But it may also cause adverse effects that could prompt some to discontinue therapy.
+A 2013 analysis concluded that this therapy reduces monthly attacks by

 Other effective preventive treatments include: